ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Experiments

 \textbf{Component Ablation.} We quantify the contribution of each module in Table \ref{tab:ablation}.
-The results highlight the modular importance of our architecture.
-Removing the literature review agent causes a 6\% drop in win-rate, confirming its role in contextualizing the related work.
-Removing the historian causes a 4\% drop in win-rate, confirming that context distillation is required to avoid ``lost-in-the-middle'' phenomenon.
-A significant 9\% drop occurs removing baseline scout agent, as the system fails to identify missing comparisons---critical for technical accuracy.
-Removing Q\&A agent causes the largest drop (26\%), crippling the system's ability to perform deep verification.
+Removing the baseline scout agent causes a 9\% drop in win-rate, as the system fails to identify missing comparisons.
+Removing the Q\&A agent causes the largest drop (26\%), crippling the system's ability to perform deep verification.
 The performance drop removing summarizer agent is surprisingly significant (10\%) signifying that internal compression also plays a vital role in reviewing.

 \textbf{Hyperparameters.} We investigate the sensitivity of the system to the number of Q\&A pairs generated and the number of literature expansion rounds.
 As shown in Figure \ref{fig:hyperparam}, performance gains saturate after 10 Q\&A pairs and 3 search rounds, suggesting an optimal operating point.

-We provide complexity analysis in Appendix~\ref{app:complexity}.
+\textbf{Deployment Practicality.} A critical consideration for multi-agent systems is operational overhead. \ours~ requires approximately 20 LLM calls per review, processing $\sim$429K input and $\sim$26K output tokens to actively retrieve and verify literature (see Appendix~\ref{app:complexity}).
+Using current enterprise API pricing, this equates to a monetary cost of $\sim$\$1.20 per paper.
+Single paper review latency is $\sim$10 min (reduced to amortized latency of $\sim$56 seconds per review with batch size 20).
+At the scale of major conferences (e.g., 10,000 submissions), this computational investment is highly justifiable given the immense reduction in manual verification hours for Area Chairs and reviewers.